Free Windows 7 Repair and Recovery Tools

-A hard drive glitch, virus, or other data catastrophe can delete or damage critical system files in any operating system.
-Windows 7 offers free repair and recovery tools that can fix damaged Windows 7 installations without having to reformat and reinstall everything from scratch...
+A hard drive glitch, a virus, or other data catastrophe can delete or damage critical system files in any operating system.
+Learn about free repair and recovery tools that can fix damaged Windows installations without having to reformat and reinstall everything from scratch...

-Windows 7 includes a number of free tools that can help you recover from a major system error.
+Windows includes a number of free tools that can help you recover from a major system error.
 These tools include System Restore, Startup Repair, System Image Recovery, Windows Memory Diagnostic, and the good old Command Prompt.
+There are also some free third-party tools that can be very helpful wqhen trying to repair a damaged Windows system.

 Repairing Windows 7